mike-kane/dsc-enterprise-deloitte-ws-html5-semantic-elements-deloitte-onl-webscrape-102819/README.md

 ## Summary
+In this lesson, you learned about the historical origins of HTML5 semantic elements and demonstrated their use.
 If the content within an element is all semantically related, it is best practice to use the appropriate HTML5 semantic element if one applies.
 This cleans up our code and makes it more readable for developers and more descriptive to browsers.
 There are a variety of semantic elements you can use to structure your content, and you can also still use `div` elements to create generic boxes or grouping elements as needed.